 Every YB-TServer has a

 CDC service that is stateless.
-The main APIs provided by the CDC service are:
+The main APIs provided by the CDC service are the following:

 createCDCSDKStreamAPI for creating the stream on the database.

-getChangesCDCSDKAPI that will be use by the client to get the latest set of changes.
+getChangesCDCSDKAPI that can be used by the client to get the latest set of changes.

-Creating a new CDC stream will return a stream UUID.
+Creating a new CDC stream returns a stream UUID.
 This is facilitated via the yb-admin tool.

-To consume the events generated by CDC, we will be using Debezium as the connector.
-It is an open-source distributed platform that needs to be pointed at the database using the stream ID.
-Steps to set up Debezium for YugabyteDB CDC are documented on the Debezium integration page.
+To consume the events generated by CDC, Debezium is used as the connector.
+Debezium is an open-source distributed platform that needs to be pointed at the database using the stream ID.
+For information on how to set up Debezium for YugabyteDB CDC, see Debezium integration.

 Pushing changes to external systems

-Using the Debezium connector for YugabyteDB, we can push the changes from YugabyteDB to a Kafka topic which can then be used by any end user application for the processing and analysis of the records.
+Using the Debezium connector for YugabyteDB, changes are pushed from YugabyteDB to a Kafka topic, which can then be used by any end-user application for the processing and analysis of the records.

 Per-tablet ordered delivery guarantee

-All data changes for one row, or multiple rows in the same tablet, will be received in the order in which they occur.
+All data changes for one row or multiple rows in the same tablet are received in the order in which they occur.
 Due to the distributed nature of the problem, however, there is no guarantee for the order across tablets.